|

 "has a Dolomite Sprint engine fitted with

-we assume he means the elaborate four-branch system
+which we assume he meant the elaborate four-branch

-itself, releases an additional 15 bhp from the
+that, in itself, releases an additional 15 bhp

 The